He-Man and the Masters of the Universe: Music

 The series' music was composed by Shuki Levy and Haim Saban.
 The opening theme, snippets of which are used whenever Prince Adam transforms into He-Man and during interludes, is in C Mixolydian.

 In 1984, a soundtrack album was released in France and Argentina by CBS Records and reissued on compact disc by XIII Bis in 2012, featuring music from the series and an adaptation of "A Friend in Need" (French release)/"Diamond Ray of Disappearance" (Argentine release); La-La Land Records released a two-disc, limited-edition soundtrack album in 2015, containing the musical content of the 1983 LP and much previously unreleased material.

 The Latin American Spanish-language version of the show features an actual theme song complete with lyrics unique to this version, with vocals by Chilean singer Memo Aguirre (a.k.a.
 "Captain Memo") based on Levy and Saban's original musical score.

 In 1986, Brazilian children’s music group Trem da Alegria recorded a song about He-Man.

 Reception

 He-Man and the Masters of the Universe is considered the most successful animated series ever made by Filmation.
 The show, as it was created to promote hyper-consumerism in children, left itself vulnerable to criticism.
-Many parent groups were also critical of what they saw as the show's homoeroticism.
 In 2009, IGN ranked the series as the 58th greatest animated show of all time in their Top 100 list.